tldr-pages/tldr/pages/linux/iftop.md

 > Show bandwidth usage on an interface by host.
 > More information: <https://linux.die.net/man/8/iftop>.

-- Start to show the bandwidth usage:
+- Show the bandwidth usage:

 `sudo iftop`